Measuring progress toward AGI: A cognitive framework

 By Jakub Antkiewicz

-The framework identifies 10 key cognitive abilities, including perception, reasoning, memory, and social cognition.
-DeepMind’s proposed three-stage evaluation protocol involves benchmarking AI systems against a demographically representative sample of human adults on a suite of tasks.
-To accelerate the creation of these tests, the company has partnered with Kaggle to launch a hackathon with a $200,000 prize pool.
-The competition, running from March 17 to April 16, specifically targets the development of evaluations for five abilities where the research community has identified the largest gaps: learning, metacognition, attention, executive functions, and social cognition.
+The initiative is detailed in a new paper, “Measuring Progress Toward AGI: A Cognitive Taxonomy,” which identifies 10 key cognitive abilities including reasoning, metacognition, and social cognition.
+To translate this theory into practice, DeepMind has partnered with Kaggle to launch a hackathon with a $200,000 prize pool.
+The competition, running from March 17 to April 16, invites the research community to build new evaluation tools for five specific abilities where the assessment gap is considered largest: learning, metacognition, attention, executive functions, and social cognition.